ShaneC/SteamSharp/README.md

 Quick set up:

-* Add the xUnit reference to the SteamSharp.TestFramework project in Visual Studio.
-NuGet is the easiest way of accomplishing this
+* Add the xUnit reference to `SteamSharp.TestFramework` in Visual Studio (NuGet is an easy way of accomplishing this)
 * Download the xUnit files [here](http://xunit.codeplex.com/releases/view/90058).
 Be sure to use `xunit.gui.clr4.exe`

 Useful resources: